-- After we receive confirmation from you, we will then cut the wood to the specs you ordered.
+- After we receive confirmation from you, we will add you to our queue.

-- We will contact you again once we cut the wood for your order.
+- We will contact you again when we are ready to cut the wood for your order.
 At that time, half payment is due via PayPal.
 We do not accept personal or cashier’s checks at this time.
 Other types of electronic payment may be considered.

 - When we receive half of the payment, we will continue making your order.

-- After we receive full payment, we will put your board in the mail the next day.
-We will take a photo of the shipping receipt which will have the shipping cost and tracking number.
+- After we receive full payment, we will ship your order and send you the tracking number.
 We always insure our work when shipping to be able to recoup any cost with regard to damage.
-However, if the board is damaged in any way, it will be your responsibility to seek repayment.
+However, if it is damaged in any way, it will be your responsibility to seek repayment.

-Currently there is a 30-45 day turn-around time after first payment is made.
-However, we are moving as fast as we can and will get your items to you as soon as possible.
+We are not fast, but we produce high-quality custom work, and we are communicative with you about the status of your order.
+Upon request, we can usually meet a deadline, but expect approximately a 30-45 day turn-around time after first payment is made.
+We are moving as fast as we can and will get your items to you as soon as possible.
 Please note that work will only be started after we ask for, and receive initial half payment.

 As outlined above, we will confirm the cost of your order prior to any work being done.
-Half payment is due via PayPal after we cut the wood for your order.
-The remaining balance, including shipping cost and pyrography (if applicable) is due prior to shipping.
+Half payment is due via PayPal when we are ready to cut the wood for your order.
+The remaining balance, including shipping cost and pyrography or engraving (if applicable) is due prior to shipping.